frederic-perez/AmE-dictionary/data/dictionary.md

 __get the middle finger__
 __get the the green light__ _idiom_ To receive permission to proceed with some action or task.
 Likened to the green light of a traffic signal.
 __get this show on the road__ _idiom_ To promptly begin or get something started.
+__get through to__ To make someone understand what you are trying to say.
 __get to the point__ _idiom_ To talk directly about the most important part or topic.
 __get under someone's skin__ _idiom_
 __get wind__